spikebike/Backups-Done-Right-legacy/README.md

 ## Technical Description

 Once the filesystem walker created a database for the directories that have to be backed up, it will just update the database on every run.
 On each run the walker decides if the file got any changes.
 If yes, the file gets encrypted over AES-512 and gets uploaded to the backup server over an SSL secured TCP/IP connection.
-The server keeps the files encryptet - this is much safer when we have more than one client on the same backup server.
+The server keeps the files encrypted.
 Whenever we need a backup, we can select which files need to be restored (mostly over the last-modified time).
 The server will send the encrypted files to the matching client over an SSL secured TCP/IP connection again.
 The client will then decrypt the received files and restores the complete directory tree with all the permissions, symlinks etc.

 ## Build